vigetlabs/react-ink/readme.md

-  duration   : 1500, // Duration of the full animation completion opacity    : 0.2,  // The opacity of the ink blob radius     : 150,  // The size of the effect, will not exceed bounds of containing element recenter   : true  // When true, recenter will pull ink towards the center of the containing element }
+  duration   : 1500, // Duration of the full animation completion opacity    : 0.2,  // The opacity of the ink blob radius     : 150,  // The size of the effect, will not exceed bounds of containing element recenter   : true, // When true, recenter will pull ink towards the center of the containing element style      : {...} // See src/style.js.
+Any rules set here will extend these values }
 ```